Texas Democrats block GOP redistricting plan by fleeing the state

 On Monday, after the failed House session, he said he had ordered the Texas Department of Public Safety to "locate, arrest, and return to the House chamber any member who has abandoned their duty to Texans."

-"If Republicans are willing to rewrite these rules to give themselves an advantage, then they're leaving us no choice; we must do the same," Hochul stated.
+"If Republicans are willing to rewrite these rules to give themselves an advantage, then they're leaving us no choice.
+We must do the same," Hochul said.

 Redistricting usually occurs after a census, and mid-decade redraws like this one in Texas are rare, but other states, including California and Missouri, are pushing for redistricting in their own attempts to lock in partisan advantages.
 Ohio, which went heavily for Trump, is redistricting this year due to a 2018 state law.

-This attempt by Texas Republicans was inserted into a special legislative session called by Gov. Abbott to address the deadly Hill Country floods that killed at least 136 people last month, which Texas Democrats decry as a bait-and-switch.
+This attempt by Texas Republicans was inserted into a special legislative session called by Abbott, the governor, to address the deadly Hill Country floods that killed at least 136 people last month.
+Texas Democrats decry it as a bait and switch.

-"Gov. Abbott has used this tragedy, taken these families who are grieving, taken these communities who are struggling to recover, and used them as hostages in a political game," said state House Democratic Caucus Chair Gene Wu.
+"Governor Abbott has used this tragedy, taken these families who are grieving, taken these communities who are struggling to recover, and used them as hostages in a political game," said Texas House Democratic Caucus Chair Gene Wu.

 "This vote is a profound act of contempt for the people of Texas.
 It is the final confirmation that to hold power, Republicans will gladly silence the voices of Black and Latino Texans who have fought for generations to be heard," Wu said.